HopkinsIDD/seroanalytics_workshop/README.md

 - Lecture 5 (pptx and pdf versions)
   - Considerations for binarizing serological data, determining serostatus, and estimating seroprevalence
 - Lab 5 (pdf and Rmd versions)
-  - R code to binarize to determine serostatus and estimate seroprevalence
+  - R code to binarize data to determine serostatus and estimate seroprevalence

 **Part 6: Inferring transmission dynamics from seroprevalence data**
 - Lecture 6 (pptx and pdf versions)